 Although the 1870 census date confirms their residency at Blandwood, by the time of the 1880 Census, 51-year-old Hannah was the head of her own household.
 She was listed as married, not widowed, and literate.
 Literacy among enslaved people, made illegal by state statute in 1831, was a curious side-note for the former governor’s household.
 Both of her children, John (age 16) and Annie (age 13) were also literate.
 In 1880, Hannah was listed as a self-employed laundress.
 Her home was in the African American village of Warnersville, a suburb created by Quaker Yardley Warner and managed by Black businessman Harmon Unthank at the close of the Civil War.
 Today, the community remains just 2,000 feet south of Blandwood and serves as an important touchstone for Greensboro’s past.

 In 1890, Hannah purchased two acres of land on Jones Alley in the Warnersville community from Lucy Morehead (widow of Eugene Morehead) for $160.
+Over the course of the next five years, Hannah sold four properties in the Warnersville community for a profit of $520.
 However, this new home was to be the site of a terrible tragedy for Hannah.
 On March 1, 1895, the Raleigh News and Observer published an article entitled “Negro Woman Burned to Death.
 Greensboro, N.C.
 Feb 28.”
 The article stated “Hannah Jones, of this place, an aged colored woman fell into the fire in a fit last night, and being alone, she was not discovered until this morning when she was found burned to a crisp.
 She is still alive, but cannot live.”

 The article was followed on March 6, 1895 by another in the Greensboro Patriot which stated “An old colored woman named Hannah Jones, living in Warnersville, fell into the fire last Thursday evening while alone in the house and she was not discovered until the next day, and by that time she was fearfully burned and it was not thought at first that she would live, but since then she has begun to recover.”
 Despite this optimistic prognosis, Hannah soon succumbed to her injuries.

-On March 18, 1895, the Last Will and Testament of Hannah Jones was probated, declaring the net value of her estate as $650.00 with beneficiaries including four grandchildren.
+On March 18, 1895, the Last Will and Testament of Hannah Jones was probated, declaring the net value of her real estate as $650.00 assigned to beneficiaries including her four grandchildren.
 The first grandchild was Napoleon Doak, son of Ed Doak.
-Ed Doak (1856 – 1916), Hannah’s son with a man identified as Jack Doak, was born years before Hannah’s marriage with Samuel Jones.
+Ed Doak (1856 – 1916), was the child of Hannah’s first marriage to a man named Jack Doak.
 Beneficiaries also included a second grandchild Frank Jones, son of John Jones of New York.
 The third and fourth grandchildren Eva and Flossie, were daughters of Annie Jones.

 Scant newspaper passages and historical documentation implies the important role Hannah held at Blandwood and in relation to the Morehead family.
 The fact that Hannah was able to provide an inheritance to benefit her grandchildren through her estate is testimony to her resilience and empowerment despite oppression and systemic racism.